 My plan was to create the barn wood look first, then add the faux board or grout lines in afterward.

-To create the barn wood look, I used a 2″ brush, and layered the paint in different and alternating colors at an approximate 45 degree angle, in 4″ sections, starting from the center line and working out.
+To create the barn wood look, I used a 2″ brush, and layered the paint in different and alternating colors at an approximately 45-degree angle, in 4″ sections, starting from the center line and working out.
 I used a mostly dry brush, meaning, I did have some paint on my brush, but a lot less than if I were painting a solid color.
-I didn’t measure it really, but instead just kind of eyeballed it.
-I tried to keep the lines somewhat even, but in reality, it wasn’t really important if they were or not at this point, meaning it didn’t matter if the outside points matched on either side.
+I didn’t measure it but instead just eyeballed it.
+I tried to keep the lines somewhat even, but in reality, it wasn’t imperative if they were or not at this point, meaning it didn’t matter if the outside points matched on either side.
 It was, however, important not to follow a pattern with color for a natural look.

 Originally, I had wanted to use a dark grout in the tub area, but once the tiling was done, I decided against it for various reasons.
-This area, however, seemed like it would be a great place to implement that look.
-So, once the taping was in place, I simply painted over the lines with our darkest color, Behr Amazon Stone.
-Normally when painting lines, you would be sure to apply a coat of the base color to prevent bleeding, but in this case, I was fine with a little bleed through, as I was going to apply a white wash over the lines anyway.
-If you are concerned about pristine lines though, be sure to first apply your base color, then your accent color.
+This area, however, seemed like it would be a perfect place to implement that look.
+So, once the taping was in place, I only painted over the lines with our darkest color, Behr Amazon Stone.
+Normally when painting lines, you would be sure to apply a coat of the base color to prevent bleeding, but in this case, I was all right with a little bleed through, as I was going to apply a white wash over the lines anyway.
+If you are concerned about pristine lines though, be sure first to apply your base color, then your accent color.
 For further explanation, take a look here.

 When the paint was nearly dry, I removed the tape.
 Sure enough, there was a bit of bleed through, but it only added to the result, appearing like chips were missing in the boards.
 I added the line down the center by hand.